 South Carolina’s cottage food laws are very basic and are intended to get someone started before opening a full-scale commercial operation.
 They only allow operators to make baked goods and candy, which is more restrictive than most other states.
 However, the main limitation is that they only allow $15,000 of sales per year.
 Sales must be made directly to the consumer, so while selling to retail stores or restaurants is prohibited, most other venues are permitted.

 Although there is no license for cottage food operations, all home-based food businesses in South Carolina must get a business license for tax purposes.
-Only operators that sell their food at external locations like farmers markets must apply for an exemption from getting their home inspected, so all in all, the process to get setup with these laws is quite minimal.
+In addition, certain products may require lab analysis.
+All in all, the process to get setup with these laws is quite minimal.

 Only “candy and baked goods that are not potentially hazardous foods” are allowed.
 Moist breads like zucchini, pumpkin, and banana bread may not be allowed.
-Candy-coated nuts, dried fruits, and popcorn are all considered “candy”.
+Candy-coated nuts, dried fruits, and caramel corn are all considered “candy”.
 Here’s some more detailed info about allowed foods.

 You can sell under 400 gallons of honey directly to the consumer by applying for an exemption.